20 SUVs, Cars and Trucks That Will Remain Cool 20 Years From Now

 It arrived quietly.
 It didn’t raise too many eyebrows while it was available.
 And it departed in the same manner as it arrived.
-Holden Commodore-derived Chevy SS is quite a car.
+The Holden Commodore-derived Chevrolet SS is quite a car.
 Problem was, nobody was buying it.
 4 full years in the market, and 4-door modern muscle car named after Chevrolet’s most famous performance badge, only managed to sell slightly north of 11,100 units.
 But give it time.
 When people realize what they’ve missed on, 415-horsepower sedan will warrant a premium sticker.
 Just watch.

 Dodge Challenger SRT Demon

 One doesn’t have to be clairvoyant in order to figure out one of the most extreme cars ever made will be a future collectible.
-With 840 horsepower, 770 pound-feet of twist and acceleration that’ll make your head spin, Dodge Challenger Demon is already almost impossible to buy.
+With 840 horsepower, 770 pound-feet of twist and acceleration that’ll make your head spin, the Dodge Challenger Demon is already almost impossible to buy.
 It’s not the price, though.
 It’s the drag strip king’s exclusivity.
 Only 3,300 of these speed demons will be produced, and you can bet they’ll all turn a profit down the line if maintained properly.
 Let’s wait and see how fast they’ll sell in the first place, though.

-No matter how many revisions it’s gone through, Jeep Wrangler and its spiritual predecessors Jeep CJ’s were always among the coolest vehicles in the market.
+No matter how many revisions it’s gone through, the Jeep Wrangler and its spiritual predecessor Jeep CJ’s were always among the coolest vehicles in the market.
 Not that it’s the only off-road SUV available, but Jeep Wrangler is simply the best choice.
 It’s affordable, capable and widely available.
 Feats neither of Wrangler’s competitors has managed to combine in a bundle.
 Furthermore, Wrangler is practically in a league of its own, and things will likely remain unchanged in that respect.
 Jeep simply cares more than other automakers when it comes to off-roading.
 After all, Jeep does have a certain reputation to uphold.

 Ford F-150 Raptor

 Speaking of off-roading, here’s one of the precious few vehicles that does it as good as Wrangler.
 Luckily for both Raptor and Wrangler, they aren’t in the same niche.
-Apart from being one of the best off-roading machines among American cars and trucks, F-150 Raptor is also ice cool.
+Apart from being one of the best off-roading machines among American cars and trucks, the F-150 Raptor is also ice cool.
 450 horsepower and 510 lb-ft of torque don’t say it all.
 Raptor also possesses 10-speed auto trans, mandatory all-wheel drive, Fox Racing dampers, locking center differential and no less than 6 different available driving modes.
-In 20 years time, F-150 Raptor will be as cool as GMC Syclone is today, for instance.
+In 20 years time, the F-150 Raptor will be as cool as GMC Syclone is today, for instance.

 Mazda MX-5 Miata